For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What's more, in a 32-person household, you're likely to pay a far smaller share of the bills than you would in a bog-standard three- or four-bed house.

 That said, the University of Plymouth's halls offer students shorter contracts which only last as long as the university year.
-It's unclear whether a stay in Regent House would be on a full-year contract, so this is something potential residents should consider when comparing costs.
+It's unclear whether a stay in Regent House used to be on a full-year contract, so this is something potential residents would've had to consider when comparing costs.

-And, perhaps most importantly, you need to weigh up whether living with 31 other people would suit you.
+And, perhaps most importantly, they needed to weigh up whether living with 31 other people would suit them.
 If you value your privacy or quiet surroundings, it may not be the best place for you!

 Looking to cut the cost of your uni accommodation?
 Check out these ways to save money on renting.